numbbo/coco/docs/coco-doc/source/index.rst

 .. [#] See https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.

-.. [#] For example, the optimum is not in all-zeros and optima are not placed
+.. [#] For example, the optimum is not in all-zeros, optima are not placed
-    on a regular grid.
+    on a regular grid, the function is not separable.
 Which regularities are common place in real-world optimization problems remains an open question.

 .. .. [#] Wikipedia__ gives a reasonable introduction to scale types.
 .. .. was 261754099